PhilBri/SARAH-Plugin-MQTTHub-V4/README.md

 Gives you easy and instantly access to **MQTT** Protocol with **S.A.R.A.H.** using [Socket.IO](http://socket.io).

 This module is designed to be used in your own **S.A.R.A.H.** plugin.
-Only few code lines are required for building instant **MQTT** protocol requests...
+Only a few lines of code are needed to build instant query using the **MQTT** protocol ...

 ***
 <a name="example"></a>